University of Toronto Faculty of Applied Science and Engineering: Academics

 The Faculty of Applied Science and Engineering offers undergraduate and graduate degrees from the University of Toronto.
+It is based at and primarily operates on the university's St. George campus, however it also offers select graduate programs on its Mississauga campus.
 As of the 2022–2023 academic year, there are 5,628 undergraduate students and 3,011 graduate students enrolled in the faculty, and over 50,000 living alumni worldwide.

 The undergraduate programs are conducted by the departments of chemical, civil, computer, electrical, industrial, materials, mechanical, and mineral engineering.
 The faculty awards Bachelor of Applied Science (BASc) degrees for all undergraduate engineering programs, with the exception of the Engineering Science program, in which a Bachelor of Applied Science in Engineering Science is awarded.
 The faculty also offers graduate degrees.
 The Master of Engineering (MEng) degree consists of 1 year of full-time study, primarily requiring the completion of coursework and/or a major project.
 The Master of Applied Science (MASc) degree consists of 2 years of full-time study, and requires the completion of course work and a major thesis.
 Unlike the MASc, which leads to a PhD degree, the MEng is a terminal degree.

 Courses in several majors overlap: the electrical engineering curriculum shares courses with the computer engineering curriculum in the first two years, while chemical engineering shares a set of courses with the environmental engineering option of the civil engineering department.
 The undergraduate engineering science program consists of courses from a broad range of departments and places greater emphasis on theory than in a traditional engineering curriculum.
 In the final two years of the program, each student specializes in one of several concentration options, including biomedical engineering, aerospace engineering, and machine learning.

 The faculty requires undergraduate students to accumulate 600 hours of engineering work experience, commonly obtained through employment in between academic terms.
 Students may also choose to participate in a paid internship program called the Professional Experience Year, which involves employment at an engineering company for a period of 12 to 16 months.
 The Jeffrey Skoll program allows engineering students to earn a bachelor's degree in engineering from the faculty followed by a Master of Business Administration degree from the Rotman School of Management.

 Admissions standards are specific to each department, and the faculty had an entry average of 96.0% in 2022.
 Due to grade inflation, entry averages have been increasing over time.

 Departments, divisions and specialized institutes

-The faculty has a number of departments, divisions and specialized institutes that are split up into different research areas:
+The faculty has a number of departments, divisions and extra-departmental units (EDUs) that are split up into different research areas: